 The problem: Creating separation between the kitchen, dining, and living room area without compromising on space or cohesion.

-The solution: Breach Renovations decorated this stylish kitchen.
+The solution: Breach renovations decorated this stylish kitchen.
 This separation uses clever flooring solutions and a strategically placed kitchen island.
 Bright floor to ceiling sliding doors and a skylight flood light into this open-plan living-dining room, while the carpeted living area adds warmth and cohesion to this contemporary-meets-rustic design.

 Case study three: Open plan living room with stairs

-The problem: Installing stairs in an open plan room without cluttering the space or compromising on square footage.
+The problem: Installing stairs in an open plan living room without cluttering the space or compromising on square footage.

 The solution: AD Construction opted for a modern spiral design with this metal and wood staircase.
 The floating steps and decorative handrails keep the room feeling stylish, decluttered, and open plan.
 It also matches the bannisters and other accessories such as the hanging lights, helping to tie in each decorative element for a clean finish.